maikewu/forms/docs/sections/01-field-section.md

 parentDoc: 62ec01bd8854e3076580c823
 ---

-The FieldSection contains all field properties of the form.
+The FieldSection contains all fields of the form.

 # Configuration Overview